umijs/qiankun/README.md

 # qiankun（乾坤）
-⚠️ under api designing, do not use in production environment at present
 > In Chinese traditional culture `qian` means heaven and `kun` stands for earth, so `qiankun` is the universe.